Billy Bunter: Magnet stories

 In addition to stories set at Greyfriars School, he featured in many travel series, with trips to China, India, Egypt, Brazil, Hollywood and the South Seas.

 Appearance

 In his first appearance, Billy Bunter was introduced thus:

-Bunter's big round spectacles and rolling gait earned him the nickname the "Owl of the Remove".
+Bunter's big round spectacles and rolling gait earned him the nickname the "Fat Owl of the Remove".

 In the early stories, both Bunter and classmate Johnny Bull were described as "stout" in appearance; and it was Magnet illustrator C. H. Chapman who first put Bunter into checked-pattern trousers to distinguish the two characters.
-With the passage of time, the illustrations would show Bunter's circumference becoming ever more pronounced, while Johnny Bull would become indistinguishable from the other schoolboys.
+With the passage of time, the illustrations showed Bunter's circumference ever more pronounced, while Johnny Bull became indistinguishable from the other schoolboys.